CodeWithKyrian/transformers-php/docs/pipelines.md

 This specified model version to use.
 It can be a branch name, a tag name, or a commit id.
 Since HuggingFace uses a git-based system for storing models and other artifacts, so ``revision`` can be any identifier allowed by git.

+### `modelFilename`

+This specified the filename of the model in the repository.
+It's particularly used for decoder only models.
+It defaults to `decoder_model_merged` but you can set it to use another if the repository doesn't use that nomenclature.

 ## Running a Pipeline

 Once you've created a pipeline, running it is straightforward.
 All pipelines are designed to accept input text as their